Thoracic Outlet Syndrome After A Car Accident

 What Are Some Common Symptoms Of Thoracic Outlet Syndrome?

-Thoracic outlet syndrome can occur from many different factors.
+Thoracic outlet syndrome after a car accident can occur from many different factors.
 It all depends on the accident.
 Car accidents happen to be one of the most common accidents these injuries occur in.
 A car accident can cause internal injuries that lead to compression of the nerves in the thoracic region.

 The main symptoms of neurogenic thoracic outlet syndrome are: